invertedmushroom/beat/docs/control-ergonomics-plan.md

 3. **Capabilities are detected from web standards**, not user-agent strings:
    `pointer`, `any-pointer`, `navigator.maxTouchPoints`, and `PointerEvent.pointerType` for last-active modality tracking.
-4. **Preset-first, custom-second.** Ship ~4 curated profiles.
+4. **Preset-first, custom-second.** Ship a curated set of built-in profiles.
   Expose per-widget tweaks only inside a `custom` profile to avoid configuration overload.
 5. **Profiles are rules-aware**: the active profile is filtered/adapted based on the active ruleset's movement/aim mode.
 6. **Honor concurrent input** (WCAG): keep the touch overlay available when a